Iwahig Prison and Penal Farm: Japanese occupation

 Pedro Paje was the Iwahig Penal Colony Superintendent during the Japanese occupation.
-The colony had about 1,700 prisoners and 45 guards and employees during WWII.
+The colony had about 1,700 prisoners and 45 guards and employees during World War II.
 At the same time, Paje led a secret Palawan Underground Force, which established communications with Palawan's guerrilla network, supplying them with food and medicine.
 Paje also kept tabs on the American POWs being held in Puerto Princesa.
 President Manuel Quezon had authorized Paje use of the prison colony inmates to carry out acts of sabotage and intelligence against the Japanese.
 As cover, Paje played the role of a Japanese collaborator.

 Land distribution

 In 1955, President Ramon Magsaysay promulgated Administrative Order No. 20 which allowed the distribution of colony lands for cultivation by deserving colonists.
-This was implemented by the Secretary of Justice Pedro T. Tuazon. and Agriculture and Natural Resources Secretary Juan G. Rodriguez, who granted qualified colonist six hectares of land.
+This was implemented by the Secretary of Justice Pedro T. Tuazon. and Agriculture and Natural Resources Secretary Juan G. Rodriguez, who granted qualified colonist 6 ha of land.

 President Carlos P. Garcia created a committee on August 16, 1959 to study the state of national prisons.
 The prisoners in Iwahig were divided into two groups, settlers and colonists.
 The settlers were prisoners whose applications for land to cultivate had been approved.
-Tools, dwellings and beasts of burden were furnished by the government.
+Tools, dwellings and pack animals were furnished by the government.
 Expenditures incurred for their maintenance and for their families were reimbursed from the products of their farms.
 Settlers received any amount of money they had loaned after the government deducted their obligations.

 During that time, Iwahig was subdivided into four zones or districts: Central sub-colony with an area of 14700 ha; Sta.
 Lucia with 9685 ha; Montible with 8000 ha and Inagawan with 13000 ha.

 In popular culture

 The Iwahig Prison is the subject of the film, Out of Bounds, by the French directors Alexandre Leborgne and Pierre Barougier, France, 2005.
-The film received the Grand Prix in 2006 at the EBS International Documentary Festival held by the national public television of Korea, EBS.
+The film received the Grand Prix in 2006 at the EBS International Documentary Festival held by the South Korean broadcaster EBS.

-Australian comedy duo Hamish and Andy visited the Prison for their show Hamish & Andy's Gap Year Asia.
+Australian comedy duo Hamish & Andy visited the Prison for their show Hamish & Andy's Gap Year Asia.